DataTalksClub/machine-learning-zoomcamp/10-kubernetes/07-kubernetes-tf-serving.md

 <a href="https://www.youtube.com/watch?v=6vHLMdnjO2w&list=PL3MmuxUbc_hIhxl5Ji8t4O6lPAOpHaCLR"><img src="images/thumbnail-10-07.jpg"></a>

-In this section we'll deploy tf-serving model to kubernetes.
+In this section we'll deploy the tf-serving model to kubernetes.
 In order to do that we'll create a separate folder `kube-config` and implement the following steps:

 - Create deployment for the tf-serving model `model-deployment.yaml`:
   - ```yaml